Studying at Cambridge

 Misreporting is a form of respondent bias documented in studies using subjective methods of dietary assessment, and includes both under- and over-reporting.

-Misreporting in dietary assessment was extensively studied during the late 1980s / early 1990s.
-At that time, the focus of obesity research was on identifying a metabolic cause of obesity, as self-reported dietary intakes did not show intakes that were higher than in lean counterparts [35].
+Misreporting in dietary assessment was extensively studied during the late 1980s/early 1990s.
+At that time, the focus of obesity research was on identifying a metabolic cause of obesity, as self-reported dietary intakes did not show intakes that were higher than in lean counterparts [27].

 What is the profile of misreporters?

-• Perception of social desirability plays an important role in misreporting.
+1. Perception of social desirability plays an important role in misreporting.

-• Body size measured by the body mass index (BMI) seems to be the most consistent determinant of energy misreporting in subjective methods of dietary assessment such as FFQ and 24-hour recall.
-One study showed that an underestimation of energy and also protein and potassium also happens in the duplicate diets method, which indicates a behavioural change during the period of dietary assessment (reactivity bias).
-Overweight and obese individuals underreport more than lean counterparts.
+2. Body size measured by the body mass index (BMI) seems to be the most consistent determinant of energy misreporting in the use of subjective methods of dietary assessment such as FFQ and 24-hour recall.

 Implications of misreporting